weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 * **Environment** a configuration of an application that can be applied to one or more clusters.
 Stored in .weave-gitops/apps/&lt;app name&gt;/env
 * **GOAT** GitOps AuTomation - representing the resources needed to drive the GitOPs pipeline.
 Specifically, flux source resources (GitRepository, S3, etc.), flux kustomization resources, and potentially helm resources.
 * **GORT** GitOps RunTime - the CRDs, controllers, RBAC, service accounts, etc., necessary to operate the GOAT resources.
-* **Profile** a software package that is stored in  .weave-gitops/profiles/&lt;profile name&gt;.
+* **Profile** a software package that is stored in .weave-gitops/profiles/&lt;profile name&gt; see https://profiles.dev/ for complete details.
 Profiles can have versions and environments which follow the same pattern as apps.
 Profiles are comprised of one or more of the following:
     * kubernetes manifests
     * helm charts
     * other profiles.